1132719438/starred/README.rst

 #.
 Automatically create a repository for your stars, and update this
    repository when your stars changed, old stars will be archived.
-   Your can install `starred`, use scheduled tasks to automatically update your stars repository.
+   You can install `starred`, use scheduled tasks to automatically update your stars repository.

    - Synology NAS: use `Task Scheduler` to run following script